Rodney Landers

-Rodney Landers (born May 13, 1986) is a former American football player.
+Rodney Landers (born May 13, 1986) is an American former football player.
 He played college football as the starting quarterback for the James Madison Dukes of James Madison University (JMU).
-He was not selected in the 2009 NFL Draft, where due to his speed and flexibility he had been considered a potential defensive back, running back, wide receiver, or quarterback prospect.
+He was not selected in the 2009 NFL draft, where due to his speed and flexibility he had been considered a potential defensive back, running back, wide receiver, or quarterback prospect.
 He spent time with the Richmond Revolution as a back-up Quarterback, Receiver and Return Specialist.

-Early years
+Early life

 Landers was born in Bethesda, Maryland and grew up in Virginia Beach, Virginia, where he attended Tallwood High School.
 He played as a quarterback and as senior threw for 815 yards and eight touchdowns and ran for 644 yards and 11 touchdowns.
 He was twice named second-team all-district as a junior and senior, and, as a senior, was named the first-team All-Tidewater quarterback.
 He also participated in the Virginia state all-star game.